h4mm4d/ETL/README.md

 # ETL
 ## Overview
-Extract Transform Load (ETL) is an important part of data managemnt process.
-In ETL process data is extracted from data sources and cleaned and moved to a central host.
-The exact steps in that process might differ from one ETL tool to the next, but the end result is the same.
+Extract, Transform, and Load (ETL) is an important part of the data management process.
+In ETL process data extracts from data sources and cleaned and moved to a central host.
+The exact steps in that process might differ from one ETL tool to the next, but the result is the same.
 The goal of ETL is to present data in a format that could easily be summarized and displayed to decision makers.
-In this assignment the three steps Extract, Transform, and Load was achived by four deliverables.
+In this assignment the three steps Extract, Transform, and Load was achieved by four deliverables.

 ##Results

 #### ETL Function Test
-- Data is extracted from CSV files and jason to Pandas dataframe
+- Data is extracted from CSV files and Jason to Pandas dataframe
 - goal was to create three dataframe
     - wiki_movies_df
     - kaggle_matatada